PheonixMMKC777/Final_Fantasy_2_Randomizer/README.md

 **Shop Items, Tiered Shops, Player Party, Base Stats, Main/Offhands, Party Select**

-**Also Random player party crashes sometimes, so if it dont work the first time, give it another try :(**

 If your not powershell savvy run the RUNME.exe

 If you get an error saying "Scripts are disbled on this machine"